stylekit/stylekit.github.io/_posts/_temp/_2017-01-15-swift-package-manager.md

 Notes on Swift package manager<!--more--> Swift package manager seems like the easier to use than CocoaPod and Carthage.
 Here is the basic workflow:

 ## Pretext:
-We are all DevOps now.
-There is no getting around this, if you want to code efficiently you have to master the art of DevOps.
-Or descend into "dependency hell".
-Package Dependency managers Are not easy to use, but one cannot live with out them. developing for apple devices requires you to use either Cocoapod Carthage or SPM.
+Developing for apple devices requires you to use either Cocoapod Carthage or SPM.
 Which can be divided into 3 camps: The past, the present and the future.
 SPM being the future.

 ## First impression using SPM: